matthieugomez/regife/README.md

-With Stata 12 or older, download the zipfiles of the repositories and run in Stata
+With Stata 12 or older, download the zipfiles of the repositories and run in Stata the following commands:
 ```
 net install hdfe, from("SomeFolderHdfe")
 net install reghdfe, from("SomeFolderReghdfe")